Devisjs/devisPattern/README.md

 ```
 # The Why

-This module lets you build a simple decision tree so you can avoid writing if statements.
+This addon lets you build a simple decision tree so you can avoid writing if statements.
 It tries to make the minimum number of comparisons necessary to pick out the most specific match.

+# API

+### devisPattern

+Generates a new pattern matcher instance.
+Optionally provide a customisation function.

+### .add( {...pattern...}, object )

+Register a pattern, and the object that will be returned if an input
+matches.
+Both keys and values are considered to be strings.
+Other
+types are converted to strings.

+### .find( {...subject...})

+Return the unique match for this subject, or null if not found.

+### .call({...pattern...},{...arguments...},callback)

+Return result for this subject.

+### .list( )

+Return the list of registered patterns that contain this partial
+pattern.